Jim Keltner: 1990s

 In the mid-1990s, Keltner joined the London Metropolitan Orchestra on its recording of "An American Symphony" on the movie soundtrack for Mr Holland's Opus.

 In 1992, he played (together with Booker T. & the M.G.'s) at Bob Dylan's The 30th Anniversary Concert Celebration.

 In 1993, he toured with Neil Young and Booker T. & the M.G.'s.

 He played on Brian Wilson's 1995 album, I Just Wasn't Made for These Times.

 He guested on Sheryl Crow's 1996 self-titled album, on the track "The Book".

 He played on Gillian Welch's album Revival, on the track "The Only One and Only".

 Keltner played on the 1997 Bill Frisell album Gone, Just Like a Train with Viktor Krauss and toured as a member of the trio in support of the album.
 He also played on the 1999 Frisell album Good Dog, Happy Man and is pictured in the CD leaflet and back cover (Nonesuch 79536-2).

+In 1999, he played on Fiona Apple's album When the Pawn... on the track "I Know."